Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Related Work TSA Drafted

 \textbf{Single universal policies.} To avoid training multiple policies, recent methods learn a single policy conditioned on a preference vector, enabling adaptation at runtime~\citep{generalized_morl,pareto_conditioned,basaklar2023pdmorl,PSL-MORL,latent_conditioned}.
 Examples include Pareto-Conditioned Networks (PCN)~\citep{pareto_conditioned}, which reuse past transitions across preferences for sample efficiency; Preference-Driven MORL (PD-MORL)~\citep{basaklar2023pdmorl}, which combines preference conditioning with off-policy engineering such as replay and HER to scale to continuous control; and latent-conditioned policy gradients~\citep{latent_conditioned}, which embed preferences in a latent space.
 Other PPO-style explorations (e.g., MOPPO~\citep{Terekhov2024InSFA}) study empirical design choices for conditioned PPO variants.
-These methods demonstrate the practicality of universal preference-conditioned agents but suffer from gradient interference or representational collapse.
+These methods demonstrate the practicality of universal preference-conditioned agents but can suffer from gradient interference or representational collapse.

+\textbf{The Early Scalarization Trap.} We analyze the optimization pipelines of the compared methods at the gradient level (Section~\ref{sec:scalarization_analysis}) and observe a common structural pattern: many approaches apply linear scalarization before gradient-based optimization.
+This early aggregation can lead to significant cancellation of per-objective advantage signals under conflicting objectives, reducing the effective learning signal available during training.
+D3PO addresses this limitation by delaying preference weighting until after per-objective update stabilization (Late-Stage Weighting, LSW), thereby preserving per-objective signals prior to aggregation and mitigating gradient interference.

-\textbf{Our contribution.} D3PO belongs to this fourth family but differs in two key respects, represented by the orange boxes in Figure~\ref{fig:teaser} : (i) it is an \emph{on-policy} PPO extension with a multi-head critic that preserves raw per-objective signals and applies preferences only after PPO stabilization (Late-Stage Weighting), and (ii) it introduces a \emph{scaled diversity} regularizer that provides a mechanism against mode collapse.
-This combination of decomposed advantage preservation, principled preference integration, and provable diversity offers a theoretically enriched alternative to prior preference-conditioned methods, which have primarily emphasized empirical or off-policy approaches.
+\textbf{Our contribution.} D3PO belongs to the fourth family but differs in two key respects: (i) it is an \emph{on-policy} PPO extension with a multi-head critic that preserves raw per-objective signals and applies preferences only after PPO stabilization (Late-Stage Weighting), and (ii) it introduces a \emph{scaled diversity} regularizer that provides a mechanism against mode collapse.
+This combination of decomposed advantage preservation, principled preference integration, and diversity regularization offers a theoretically enriched alternative to prior preference-conditioned methods, which have primarily emphasized empirical or off-policy approaches.